elizabethschawl/dot-to-dot-data-orgnization-transformation-starter/README.md

 ### Copy your data into data-complete.md

+- TODO: make or verify that a blank file called `data-complete.md` exits
+    - to make a file in VS Code, you can right click, select `New File...`
+    - type in the name `data-complete.md`
-- TODO: copy and paste you fully transformed data into data-complete.md
+- TODO: copy and paste your final data spread sheet into `data-complete.md`

 ## Resources